nf-core/eager/docs/output.md

 The main output of MALT is the `.rma6` file format, which can be only loaded into MEGAN and it's related tools.

-You will only receive the `.sam` files if you supply `--malt_save_reads` parameters to the pipeline.
+You will only receive the `.sam` files if you supply `--metagenomics_malt_savesamoutput` parameters to the pipeline.

 ### MetaPhlAn